G. D. Hsiung: Contributions

 Hsiung developed new laboratory methods of cell culture in order to find, identify, and study the behavior of viruses.
 She developed animal models, especially the guinea pig, to study viral pathogenesis and test treatments by antivirals.
 Her demonstration of transplacental transmission of cytomegalovirus (CMV) in the guinea pig correlated with congenital CMV in humans and provided an important model for this infection.
 In the late 1980s and early 1990s, she worked on antivirals for human immunodeficiency virus (HIV).

 Hsiung was the first to describe the use of plaque morphology and a spectrum of cell cultures for recognition and characterization of the poliovirus, coxsackievirus and echoviruses.
 This work also revealed that echovirus-10 had distinct characteristics and should be removed from the enterovirus group; it was later reclassified as a reovirus.
 Hsiung was the first to isolate SV40 in cell culture and to recognize the intranuclear inclusions produced by it.
 She found that X-irradiation of monkey cells accelerated the appearance of latent viruses and recognized the importance of endogenous viruses in cell cultures derived from a variety of animal species.
 The isolation by Hsiung of a parainfluenza virus serologically related to SV5, the DA myxovirus, from human blood and the demonstration of its etiologic and biologic similarity to related paramyxoviruses, was of particular significance, as was her finding that these viruses can persist in various tissues other than the respiratory tract.
 Hsiung was the first to demonstrate guinea pig retrovirus in cell cultures derived from normal guinea pigs by using BUDR induction, as well as to demonstrate the presence of retrovirus in the placenta and fetal tissues of normal guinea pigs.
 Her studies of latent herpesviruses in the guinea pig led to the discovery of a lymphotropic herpesvirus and to the finding of long-term persistence of this virus in leukocytes as well as in various other tissues of infected animals without apparent disease.
 She worked extensively on the pathogenesis and treatment of herpesvirus infections, including genital herpes latency, in both normal and immunocompromised guinea pigs, and her long-standing interest in the morphogenesis of viral infections included the human immunodeficiency virus.

 Hsiung was a dedicated mentor to generations of trainees, both at Yale and in China and Taiwan.
-She gave an intensive course entitled “Experimental and Diagnostic Methods of Virology” every 1-2 years for decades in the U.S., China and Taiwan, thus training countless professionals in the field.

 As a spokesperson for accurate viral diagnosis, she had a dramatic influence on the recognition of viruses as etiologic agents of human disease.

 She continued her virology work even into her early 80s and died at 87 of cancer on August 20, 2006, at Connecticut Hospice in Branford, Connecticut.